wormtable/wormtable/docs/source/api.rst

 The :meth:`Table.cursor` method returns a :class:`Cursor` object over the required columns.
 (Cursors are intended to be used over very large datasets, and so we would not usually construct a list of the rows.)
 Cursors also provide a way to restrict the rows that are retrieved from the table.
-This is done using the :meth:`Cursor.set_min` and `Cursor.set_max` functions.
+This is done using the :meth:`Cursor.set_min` and :meth:`Cursor.set_max` methods.
 For example, to only retrieve rows 1 to 3, we would do the following (rows are zero-indexed in wormtable)::

     >>> c = t.cursor(["name", "born"])